George H. Gilliam

 Long active in public service, he was Chairman of the State Board for Community Colleges (the governing body for Virginia's 23 community colleges), to which he was appointed by Governor Charles S. Robb in 1982 and reappointed by Governor Gerald L. Baliles in 1986.
 He was a Commissioner of the Education Commission of the States from 1986 to 1994.
 From 1989 to 1993 he served as Chairman of the Pesticide Control Board, a regulatory board created in 1989 by the Virginia General Assembly.
 He served on the City Council of the City of Charlottesville, 1972-1976, and was the Democratic candidate for U. S. Congress from Virginia's Seventh Congressional District in 1974.
 He has served on the Vestry of St. Paul's Memorial Church, as an officer or board member of numerous volunteer organizations, was the first president of Camp Holiday Trails (a camp for medically-handicapped children), and was the first chairman in the state of Virginia of a regional community mental health services board (Region X).

 He is married to the former Caroline Page O'Neill ("Page"), a graduate of Wellesley College and the University of Virginia Law School.
-He is the father of three daughters, Louise, a graduate of Sweet Brier College, now employed by the University of Virginia Department of Space and Real Estate Management; Carter, a graduate of the University of Virginia and the Peabody School of Education, Vanderbilt University, now a public school teacher in California; and Caroline, a graduate of Columbia University and of the Woodrow Wilson School, Princeton University, now an employee of the federal government; and one son, George, a musician and student at Virginia Commonwealth University.
-He has five grandsons and two granddaughters.
+He is the father of three daughters, Louise, a graduate of Sweet Brier College, now employed by the University of Virginia Department of Space and Real Estate Management; Carter, a graduate of the University of Virginia and the Peabody School of Education, Vanderbilt University, now a public school teacher in Irvine, California; and Caroline, a graduate of Columbia University and of the Woodrow Wilson School, Princeton University, now a consultant in Alexandria, Virginia; and one son, George, a student and businessman in Birmingham, Alabama.
+He has seven grandsons and two granddaughters.

 Gilliam is a 1988 graduate of the Buck Baker Driving School in Rockingham, N. C., where he studied high-performance driving in Winston Cup-type stock cars.
 He has driven in events at Summit Point, W. Va., Charlotte, N. C., and Rockingham, N. C. racetracks.
-He is a licensed pilot and a high-handicap, clearly obsessed, golfer.
+He is a licensed pilot and a consistently awful, yet clearly obsessed, golfer.